AdobeDocs/experience-manager-65.en/help/forms/using/document-details-renderer.md

 Communicates using `pdfObject.postMessage` / `pdfObject.messageHandler`

-This method is the standard way of communication with a PDF javascript from an HTML.
+This method is the standard way of communication with a PDFJavaScript from an HTML.
 PdfTaskForm view also takes care of flat PDF and renders it plainly.

 >[!NOTE]
 >